PlunderAcademy/plunderacademy/milestone-2-3-4-plan.md

 ## Interface Improvements

-- Feedback loops/analytics logging, for modules and ai tools.
+- Feedback loops/analytics logging, for modules and ai tools. see (milestone-2-feedback-analytics-design.md)

 - Enhancements to the AI Auditor and AI Chatbot to take them from Alpha level, to Beta level.
 Likely 80% there just more more buildout on the prompt.